6 Things To Do in Lunenburg, Canada

 Lunenburg History

-Aside from being a premier UNESCO World Heritage Site in Canada, the town’s harbor is still home to a fleet of working fishing boats and is a popular destination for recreational sailors and boaters.
+Aside from being a premier UNESCO World Heritage Site in Canada, the town’s harbor is still an active fishing hub.
+Working fishing boats are present there.
+It is also a popular destination for recreational sailors and boaters.

 German and Swiss settlers founded the town in 1753 after fleeing religious persecution in Europe.
 They designed it as a fishing and whaling village, and it quickly became a major center for the maritime industry.
 Today, it is known for its distinctive wooden architecture of houses, some of which date from the 18th century.